 \section{Introduction}

 A set is Dedekind-infinite if it admits a bijection onto a proper subset of itself; otherwise, it is Dedekind-finite.
 These definitions are intrinsic to the set in question---that is, they do not depend on any extrinsic structure, such as the set of natural numbers.
 A Dedekind-infinite set consists of the space itself, which can be decomposed into smaller pieces and then glued back together, and some dynamics, which are given by partial bijections and identify certain pieces with others.
-These ideas have inspired numerous works throughout the second half of the twentieth century, and in particular motivate many of the ideas in this paper, including our \emph{dynamical Cuntz semigroup}, which is a kind of \emph{type semigroup}.
+These ideas have inspired numerous works for more than a century, and in particular motivate many of the ideas in this paper, including our \emph{dynamical Cuntz semigroup}, which is a kind of \emph{type semigroup}.

 Type semigroups originally appeared in the work of Banach--Tarski \cite{TW2016}, and encapsulate the idea that ``$2$ units may be equal to $1$ unit''.
 The prime example of this behaviour is the Banach--Tarski paradox \cite{TW2016}, which involves the decomposition of the unit ball in $\R^3$ (the space) into smaller subsets (the pieces), which are moved via $\SO{3}$ (the dynamics) and then glued together (via taking unions) to form two copies of the unit ball.
 Tarski's original definition of a type semigroup exploits this phenomenon: the elements of the semigroup are (copies of) subsets of the unit ball, and two subsets are equivalent if one can be decomposed into smaller pieces, these moved via $\SO{3}$, and the images rearranged to get the other set.